Road Trip the USA

-On the ride down there, you can stop at entertaining spots along the way until you make it to Key West.
+On the ride down to The Keys, you can stop at entertaining spots along the way until you make it to Key West.
 From catching tarpons with your hands, turtle hospitals, biking Old Seven Mile Bridge, to kitschy gift shops, seashell necklaces, and then finding the best key lime pie, lobster, and sunset dinners in Key West, you are going to fall in love with the Florida Keys.
 It’s their laid-back charms that get you every time.
 Here, they call it the “Keys Disease”!
 So be careful not to catch it!

 Cheeca Lodge & Spa in Islamorada – Get to the hotel, hang out by the pool or the beach, order a drink and relax.
-I love the idea of relaxing in the beginning of a vacation since sometimes that is what is needed most.
+I love the idea of relaxing at the beginning of a vacation since sometimes that is what is needed most.
 Order up an amazing seafood platter and watch the sunset on the beach.

-Old Seven Mile Bridge – Just a bit before the bridge you will see a series of bike shops, where you can rent a bicycle.
+Just a bit before the bridge you will see a series of bike shops, where you can rent a bicycle.
 Go in and rent one, as this fun!
 You can bike your way a few blocks down to the bridge.
 I loved starting my day with the wind blowing in my hair, although the 7-mile name was a bit intimidating!
-Later I learned that you can only ride about two miles until you reach a section where it dead ends into the ocean!
+Later I learned that you can only ride about two miles until you reach a section where it dead-ends into the ocean!
 It was built more than a century ago and closed to automobiles in 1982.
 It is now a walking, biking, and fishing pier.

 For this stop, you get to see all the rescued turtles!
 And who doesn’t love that?
 This non-profit rescue hospital started rescuing injured turtles in 1986.
 You can visit them in different stages of recovery.
 When possible, they release them back into the wild.
 However, many are permanently injured residents that live here full-time.

 After all that I was ready to eat, but first…

-There may be some controversy as to where to get the best key lime pie in the Keys, but the main thing that makes it tastes so good is the fact that they use key limes, found growing here in the Keys, instead of a regular limes.
+There may be some controversy as to where to get the best key lime pie in the Keys, but the main thing that makes it tastes so good is the fact that they use those tiny key limes found growing here in the Keys, instead of regular limes.
 My favorite was the kitschy, yet fun atmosphere of Blue Heaven in Key West.
-And also loved that they put lobster on everything at Blue Heaven, even for breakfast!
-The lobster Reuben sandwich was also an amazing choice at Mrs. Mac’s Kitchen in Key Largo, so catch that one the way out.
+And I also loved that they put lobster on everything at Blue Heaven, even for breakfast!
+The lobster Reuben sandwich was also an amazing choice at Mrs. Mac’s Kitchen in Key Largo, so catch that one on the way back to the airport!

-Fort Jefferson and the Dry Tortuga Islands – Take a seaplane to the Fort (there is also a ferry that goes out there daily).
+Honestly, there is nothing much more fun than taking a seaplane to Fort Jefferson (there is also a ferry that goes out there daily).
 The seaplane is by far a highlight of any trip to The Keys though!
-The water is light turquoise blue and about as perfect as it gets!
+The water is light turquoise blue and just about as perfect as it gets!

-Have a Romantic Dinner on a Key – Take the ferry over from Key West to the Sunset Key and enjoy the stunning sunset, fantastic seafood, and a romantic evening on this unique resort island at Latitudes.
+Take the ferry over from Key West to Sunset Key and enjoy the stunning sunset, fantastic seafood, and a romantic evening on this unique resort island at Latitudes.